I love being able to say I’ve never been fired. And I used to like saying I’ve never been laid off.

 While there are lessons learned from my first layoff, such as the opportunity to redo my monthly budget and reassess my career options, I cannot lie.
 It’s been hard in a number of ways.
 My mental health has taken a toll and suddenly my life feels on hold.

-My mental health is paying the highest price
+My mental health is paying the highest price for my layoff

 It’s been one thing to realize that a limited budget means no new outfits or even fancy new hand soap, but another thing entirely to realize your life feels on hold.